Gravitas (Asia album)

-Gravitas is the thirteenth studio album by British rock group Asia, released in 2014.
+Gravitas is the thirteenth studio album by British rock group Asia, released on 21 March 2014 in Europe, and 25 March 2014 in North America.

 It is the group's final studio album with vocalist/bassist John Wetton before his death in 2017 and the only one to feature guitarist Sam Coulson.

 Gravitas was released on CD, deluxe edition CD/DVD-Video (featuring bonus tracks, the "Valkyrie" music video, the making of the album and three tracks recorded live with a full symphonic orchestra in Plovdiv, Bulgaria) and LP.
 A music video for "Valkyrie" was shot in January 2014 in Los Angeles.